-7.5 Fast Track the Made-in Ontario Environment Plan
+6.4 Fast Track the Made-in Ontario Environment Plan

 OHBA members have an important role to play in protecting and preserving our environment.
-Through environmental stewardship, building energy efficient new housing or upgrading aging homes, creating transit efficient complete communities or cleaning up brownfield sites, our members are important partners to the government in delivering a Made-in-Ontario Environment Plan.
-As part of Ontario's Jobs and Recovery Strategy, the provincial government should take immediate steps to fast track incomplete elements of the Made-in Ontario Environment Plan.
+Through environmental stewardship, building energy-efficient new housing or upgrading aging homes, creating transit-oriented communities, or cleaning up brownfield sites, our members are important partners to the government in delivering a Made-in-Ontario Environment Plan.
+As part of Ontario's Jobs and Recovery Strategy, the provincial government should take immediate steps to fast-track incomplete elements of the Made-in Ontario Environment Plan.

-The Made-in-Ontario Environment Plan represents an important opportunity to recalibrate public policy to facilitate the construction of more new energy efficient homes, encourage homeowners to upgrade the energy efficiency of existing homes and modernize other environmental regulations to facilitate the cleanup of more brownfield sites, and a number of other positive initiatives.
+The Made-in-Ontario Environment Plan represents an important opportunity to recalibrate public policy to facilitate the construction of more new energy-efficient homes, encourage homeowners to upgrade the energy efficiency of existing homes and modernize other environmental regulations to facilitate the cleanup of more brownfield sites, and several other positive initiatives.
 While the Ministry of the Environment, Conservation and Parks (MECP) has made significant progress on a number of elements of the Made-in Ontario Environment Plan, the Ministry should accelerate a variety of other elements of the plan to streamline approvals, support job creation and facilitate a sustainable long-term economic recovery plan.

-Key actions by the MECP should include:
+Key actions by the MECP going forward should include:

-- Extensive consultation took place over the winter to clarify the mandate of Conservation Authorities towards core services.
-The Ministry should take action this fall to streamline the Conservation Authority role in both permitting and planning. - Appeals to Conservation Authorities permitting decisions are currently heard by the Mining and Lands Commissioner, and not integrated with other Planning Act appeals that are heard by the LPAT, thereby causing disjointed and often competing land use decisions.
-All land use related appeals should be heard by the LPAT, thereby creating more integrated and timely decisions. - The Ministry should continue to improve the authorization processes and take steps to create the new Species-at-Risk Conservation Trust. - Under the current Municipal Class Environment Assessment process, rebuilding aging structures or building new infrastructure takes too long.
-It is imperative that the government adopt and implement the new schedules consulted on during the summer to streamline the process, especially as it focuses on Ontario's recovery.
+The Ministry should continue to improve the authorization processes and take steps to create the recently proposed Species-at-Risk Conservation Trust.
+Under the current Municipal Class Environment Assessment process, rebuilding aging structures or building new infrastructure takes too long.
+It is imperative that the government adopt and implement the new schedules consulted on during the summer and fall to streamline the process, especially as it focuses on Ontario's recovery.

-7.5 Fast Track the Made-in Ontario Environment Plan
+6.4 Fast Track the Made-in Ontario Environment Plan

-- OHBA supports a risk-based approach to environmental assessments; - The scope of environmental assessment process should be adjusted to avoid duplication with the concurrent and more robust Planning Act processes. - The MECP should introduce "system-wide ECAs" across all municipalities for storm, sanitary and SWM infrastructure as part of the consolidated linear infrastructure consultation which OHBA supported. - The Ministry should streamline the Records of Site Condition (RSC) process, improve the functionality of Tier II model, and streamline the Tier III risk assessment process to facilitate Brownfield redevelopment. - The Ministry should better facilitate Low-Impact Development (LID) through industry-driven innovations with a focus to reduce municipal redundancy and financing of hard infrastructure (e.g. Development Charge credits). - Municipalities should be prohibited from requiring minimum parking standards (which add to the cost of housing) - let the market decide how much parking is necessary. - The Ministry should commence a review of the method for mapping and evaluation wetland significance review of the OWES.
-Furthermore, the MECP and Ministry of Natural Resources and Forestry should develop policy approaches and tools to prevent the loss of wetlands in Ontario through a mitigation hierarchy and wetlands offsetting policies. - The Ministry should make modifications to the Environmental Activity and Sector Registry requirements and exemptions for low risk short-term water takings. - The MECP should ensure the efficient delivery of clean and safe drinking water through the consistent application of the Safe Drinking Water Act, 2002 (SDWA) to new residential developments across Ontario.
+OHBA supports a risk-based approach to environmental assessments.
+The MECP should continue work for the scope of the environmental assessment process to avoid duplication with the concurrent and more robust Planning Act processes.
+Furthermore,

+- The MECP should introduce "system-wide ECAs" across all municipalities for storm, sanitary and SWM infrastructure as part of the consolidated linear infrastructure consultation which OHBA supported.
+The Ministry should streamline the Records of Site Condition (RSC) process, improve the functionality of Tier II model, and streamline the Tier III risk assessment process to facilitate new investment in environmental cleanup and Brownfield redevelopment. - The Ministry should better facilitate Low-Impact Development (LID) through industry-driven innovations with a focus to reduce municipal redundancy and financing of hard infrastructure (e.g. Development Charge credits). - The province should prohibit municipalities from requiring minimum parking standards (which add to the cost of housing and contribute to GHG emissions) -let the market decide how much parking is necessary. - The Ministry should commence a review of the method for mapping and evaluation wetland significance review of the OWES.
+Furthermore, the MECP and Ministry of Natural Resources and Forestry should advance policy tools to prevent the loss of wetlands in Ontario through a mitigation hierarchy and wetlands offsetting policies. - The MECP should ensure the efficient delivery of clean and safe drinking water through the consistent application of the Safe Drinking Water Act, 2002 (SDWA) to new residential developments across Ontario.
 Discrepancies in the application of the SDWA are causing confusion and delays for condominium projects in some municipalities.

-7.6 Adopt Utilities Model for Water and Wastewater Infrastructure
+6.5 Adopt Utilities Model for Water and Wastewater Infrastructure